breandan/breandan.github.io/_drafts/2018-01-30-turing-test.md

 > **Full player**: Once bots graduate from the audition, they are allowed to compete with no restrictions except a API rate limit.[^6]

-If a bot is discovered cheating[^7] (for example, by opening multiple accounts or colluding with other bots), their API token is to be revoked and their public record wiped from the leaderboard.
-Past conversations with disqualified bots are to be labeled as such.
+If a bot is caught cheating[^7] (for example, by opening multiple accounts or colluding with other bots), their API token is to be revoked and their public record wiped from the leaderboard.
+Past conversations with disqualified bots are to be re-labeled as such.

 ## Variations